Federal paycheck adjustment

 Should I use paystub mode or worksheet mode?

-Use paystub mode when you want to mirror current payroll behavior.
-Use worksheet mode when you want to test the W-4 fields entered in the form.
-If the two differ a lot, check the inputs before submitting a new W-4.
+Use paystub mode when the latest paycheck is the best evidence of what payroll is doing now.
+Use worksheet mode when you want future checks to follow the W-4 fields entered in the form.

-No. A negative adjustment means the current path is ahead of the selected target.
-The refund or balance depends on whether the annual tax target and year-to-date payments are complete and accurate.
+No. A negative adjustment only means the current path is ahead of the selected target.
+The actual refund or balance depends on the final tax return and whether all income, credits, deductions, and payments were included.

 Why does Step 3 increase when reducing withholding?

 The recommendation reduces current Step 4(c) first.
-If more reduction is needed, it converts the remaining per-check reduction into an annual Step 3 credit amount because Step 3 reduces withholding across pay periods.
+If more reduction is needed, the remaining per-check reduction is converted into an annual Step 3 credit amount because Step 3 reduces withholding across pay periods.

 Glossary: